 Instead of simply counting the number of acts of violence on television, the Center created a new methodology that examined and reported on the context in which violence occurred.
 This type of research methodology helped to distinguish between worrisome television violence and the type of violence that may foster anti-violent attitudes.
 The study monitored 3,000 hours of television, video games and home movies each year.

-These reports were produced in the late 1990s, and, of course, many of the programs explored in the studies are no longer on the air.
-But the methodology, analysis and conclusions still yield valuable insights for the television industry, government agencies, journalists, and parents.
+These reports were produced in the late 1990s, and, of course, almost all of the programs explored in the studies are no longer on the air.
+But the methodology, analysis, and conclusions still yield valuable insights for the television industry, government agencies, journalists, and parents.